Broadheads | Selecting The Right One For Your Hunt

 It wasn’t long ago that broadhead selection was a fairly simple process… There just weren’t that many options available.

 Well, those days are gone.
 Now there are a plethora of choices due to so many different design variables.
 There are broadheads with 2 blades, 3 blades and 4 blades.
-There are single bevel edges and double bevel edges, chisel tips and cut on contact tips.
+Then there are single bevel edges and double bevel edges, chisel tips and cut on contact tips.
 There are mechanical broadheads that deploy from the rear as well as those that deploy over the top.
 There are hybrids (both fixed and mechanical in the same head), stainless steels, tool steels, aluminum, and titanium all of various grades and properties.
 There are cutting diameters ranging from under one inch to over three inches and total head lengths of under one inch to over three inches and blade thicknesses of .020” to .080”.

 And, of course, prices ranging from one dollar per head to one hundred dollars per head… and so much more.